A beginner's guide to income investing

 The SPDR S&P/ASX 200 Listed Property Fund (SLF), which took out Money's 2019 Best Specialty ETF category has achieved returns of 8.57%pa and 13.16%pa over the three and five years to January 31, 2019, with a dividend yield of 4.78%.
 The fee is 0.40%.

 Meaghan Victor, head of SPDR ETFs - Australia at State Street Global Advisors says: "High yielding ETFs can be an effective way to create a sustainable and diversified income stream through a single investment, while also benefiting from diversification."

 Victor notes that SPDR's high yielding ETFs include a screen or bias towards higher quality companies with a history of providing stable dividends.

-Nonetheless she cautions it is “important to look under the hood of the ETF, and do your due diligence before investing.
-Some important questions to ask include – What is the investment strategy?
-What does the fund invest in?”
+Nonetheless she cautions it is "important to look under the hood of the ETF, and do your due diligence before investing.
+Some important questions to ask include what is the investment strategy and what does the fund invest in?"

 This matters because you need to be sure dividend income is sustainable over the long term, and not just a flash in the pan.

 "Companies that have consistently maintained dividends for many years, tend to have strong businesses.
 Conversely, companies with higher debt and lower earnings growth may be more likely to cut their dividends.
 Other companies that have enticed investors with headline dividend payouts early on may later disappoint by cutting or even failing to pay dividends in the next dividend cycle," Victor explains.